danngreen/STM32DDRFW-UTIL/README.md

 - Right click on the project in the Project Explorer
 - Select "Debug As / Debug Configurations”
-- In STM32 Cortex-M C/C++ Application / Select your debug configuration (if not present, double-click on "STM32 Cortex-M C/C++ Application")
+- In STM32 C/C++ Application / Select your debug configuration (if not present, double-click on "STM32 C/C++ Application")
 - In Main tab:
    - Make sure binary file .elf is correctly set
 - In Debugger tab: